 For one, it streamlines workflows.
 By constantly looking for ways to improve things, what happens is a reduction in operating overhead.
 That’s a good thing.
 It saves time and money.

 Then there’s the flexibility inherent in the strategy.
 If you’re always on the lookout for ways to improve, you’re flexible.
 You’re changing to take advantage of opportunities.
-This constant movement, if it’s tethered to a well-thought out process, will reduce complacency and threats from the competition.
+This constant movement, if it’s tethered to a well-thought-out process, will reduce complacency and threats from the competition.

-If you’re looking to save time and cost, but keep up the quality of the product, then a continuous improvement business strategy is a good way to manage that difficult balancing act.
+If you’re looking to save time and cost but keep up the quality of the product, then a continuous improvement business strategy is a good way to manage that difficult balancing act.
 By looking for opportunities to improve business and then evaluating those changes, an effective strategy is formed.

-Some organizations are not set up to have their teams constantly practicing continuous improvement, but that doesn’t mean that they can’t take advantage of this useful strategy.
+Some organizations aren’t set up to have their teams constantly practicing continuous improvement, but that doesn’t mean that they can’t take advantage of this useful strategy.
 For example, companies can schedule regular meetings to discuss ways to improve processes.
 These can be one-day events or last a week to dive deeper into ideas.